What is the purpose of The First Tee?

 What is a chapter of The First Tee?

-The First Tee network includes approximately 200 chapters located throughout the U.S. and six international locations.
+The First Tee network includes approximately 200 chapters located throughout the U.S. and four international locations.
 The chapters conduct The First Tee Life Skills Experience at programming locations including golf courses and driving ranges.
 Each chapter is its own non-profit, tax exempt entity granted a license to promote The First Tee brand and to use The First Tee curriculum.

 What is The First Tee National School Program?